ZeroTrace AirLeak

 What about active scan?

-- The packets are protocol-standard (defined by the Bluetooth Core specification)
+- The packets are protocol-standard (Bluetooth Core specification).

-- They are sent only in response to scannable advertisements
+- They're sent only in response to scannable advertisements.

-- Every BLE-capable device in scanning mode does this — your phone does this constantly when it scans
+- Every BLE-capable device in scanning mode does this, your phone does it constantly.

-The legal status of active scanning is the same as passive scanning in every jurisdiction we know of, because the SCAN_REQ is part of the BLE discovery protocol that the advertising peer expects to receive.
+The legal status of active scanning is the same as passive scanning in every jurisdiction we know of, because the SCAN_REQ is part of the discovery protocol the advertising peer expects.

 Special note: tracker-following detection

-The multi_hour_follower alert and findmy_separated alert can detect AirTags and similar trackers being used to follow someone.
-This is a genuine safety feature — many published cases of stalker-AirTag use have been detected by similar tools.
+The multi_hour_follower, findmy_separated, and unknown_tracker_near alerts can detect AirTags and similar trackers being used to follow someone, a genuine safety feature.

-If AirLeak fires multi_hour_follower and you don't recognize the tracker:
+If an alert fires and you don't recognize the tracker:

-- Don't panic — the alert just means a tracker was near you for a long time.
-Many false positives exist (a tracker forgotten in a public place that you happened to pass twice).
+- Don't panic.
+Many false positives exist (a tracker forgotten in a public place you passed twice).

-- Locate — modern AirTags can be made to play a sound via the iOS / Android Find My app, even by non-owners.
-Use that to physically locate the device.
+- Locate.
+Modern AirTags can be made to play a sound via the iOS / Android Find My app, even by non-owners.

-- Contact authorities — in genuine stalking scenarios, local police can subpoena Apple / Tile / Samsung for the tracker owner's identity.
+- Contact authorities in genuine stalking scenarios, local police can subpoena Apple / Tile / Samsung for the owner's identity.

-Some categories of RF traffic we encourage users not to retain even if technically captured:
+Some categories of BLE traffic are sensitive even when technically captured:

-do_not_logso retention is minimized. - Hearing aids — Bluetooth hearing aids broadcast advertisements that can identify a user's accessibility needs.
-Treat as sensitive.
+- Hearing aids, their advertisements can identify a user's accessibility needs.

 Reporting issues

-If you discover a privacy concern with AirLeak itself — a setting that retains more than expected, a default that captures too aggressively, a leak in the desktop app — report it via security@zerotrace.pw.
+If you discover a privacy concern with AirLeak itself, report it via security@zerotrace.pw.
 We treat privacy bugs the same as security bugs.

-AirLeak is a powerful tool.
 The same capability that helps you find a stalker AirTag in your bag can be misused to track strangers.
-The technology doesn't decide; you do.
 Use it in spaces you control, retain only what you need, never publish identifiable data about people who haven't consented, and remember that the people whose devices you're capturing have not opted in.